Best Checking (Everyday) Accounts in Switzerland of June 2026

 Five banks in our top 10 are actually free (no asterisks, no "free if you keep CHF 50,000 deposited" nonsense):

-ZKB Private Account (4.4/5) from Zürcher Kantonalbank is CHF 0 with cantonal government backing and an AAA credit rating.
-That's about as safe as money gets.
+CHF 0 with cantonal government backing and AAA credit rating.
+4.4/5 rating.

 Traditional banks vs digital banks: Which should you choose?